 - Over-the-counter topical, analgesic pain relief rubs, creams, or gels such as Tiger Balm, Penetrex, Icy Hot, Biofreeze, Sombra, or Voltaren that contain camphor or menthol

 - Lidocaine patches

-You can read more about home remedies and self-care for costochondritis here.
-It’s recommended to speak with your doctor before starting any treatment for costochondritis.
+It’s highly recommended to speak with your doctor before starting any treatment for costochondritis.